adrianlois/PS-ActiveDirectory-AzureAD-O365/README.md

 - Modify Active Directory User Account Attributes, loading a list of users from a CSV file.

 #### 11.Manage-LocalUsers-Accounts
 - Sample functions for managing Windows local user accounts.
-Example files of password encryption, to avoid parameterize a password in plain text in a PowerShell script.
+Example files of password encryption, to avoid parameterize a password in plain text in a PowerShell script. (function to check script execution privileges "*CheckPrivileges*").

 #### 12.Migrate-UserProfile
 - Migrate/Copy the most relevant directories from a local or domain user profile to a new computer using ROBOCOPY tool.